meganz/MEGAchat/Readme.md

 of source code and tools instead of 10-12GB.
 It also patches webrtc to fix several issues (use normal openssl instead of its own included boringssl lib, replace macos capturer that uses obsolete API and problematic threading model with modified iOS capturer, etc).
+On any platform other than Linux, set the following two env vars, to make the webrtc build system find libs not located in standard system paths:
+`export WEBRTC_DEPS_INCLUDE=/path/to/prefix/include`
+`export WEBRTC_DEPS_LIB=/path/to/prefix/lib`
+Depending on the plaform, `/path/to/prefix` will be:
+- iOS, Android, Windows: `$builddir/usr`, where `$builddir` is the builddir parameter that you passed to the `setup-deps.sh` script.
+- MacOS: The prefix where MacPorts/HomeBrew installs libraries.

 *IMPORTANT*
 Do not run build-webrtc.sh in a shell with sourced env-ios.sh or env-android.sh